michaelwfc/csapp/docs/Chapter 12 Concurrent Programming.md

 Semaphores are synchronization primitives used in concurrent programming to control access to shared resources.

-Semaphore: `non-negative global integer synchronization variabl`e.
+Semaphore: `non-negative global integer synchronization variable`.
 Manipulated by P and V operations.

 They are typically represented as a non-negative global integer variable that can be modified only via two atomic operations called P (often pronounced “P” or "wait") and V (often pronounced “V” or "signal").

 Semaphore (s):

-- A semaphore is essentially a counter.
+- A semaphore is `essentially a counter`.
 It might represent, for example, the number of available resources or slots in a shared system.
-- Global and Non-Negative: The semaphore is global (visible to all threads) and it must remain non-negative.
+- `Global and Non-Negative`: The semaphore is global (visible to all threads) and it must remain non-negative.
 When it reaches zero, it means there are no more resources available.

 #### The P (Wait) Operation : P(s)